user89898-dotcom/Java/README.md

 # Java Projects &amp; Directories
-This repository is compososed of Java Projects.
+This repository is composed of Java Projects.